-- his base salary through the date of termination and any bonus earned, but unpaid, for the year prior to the year in which the termination of employment occurs. - a cash severance payment equal to three times for Mr. Nielsen and two times for Mr. Estes the sum of: (x) his then annual base salary, plus (y) the greater of (i) the average amount of the annual bonus paid to him during the three fiscal years immediately preceding such termination or resignation or (ii) 100% of his then annual base salary.
+- his base salary through the date of termination and any bonus earned, but unpaid, for the year prior to the year in which the termination of employment occurs. - a cash severance payment equal to three times for Mr. Nielsen and two times for Mr. Estes the sum of: (x) his then annual base salary, plus (y) the greater of (i) the average amount of the annual bonus paid to him during the three fiscal years immediately preceding such termination or resignation or (ii) his target annual bonus for Mr. Nielsen and 100% of his then annual base salary for Mr. Estes.
 The cash severance payment will be payable in substantially equal monthly installments over the 18-month period following such termination or resignation, provided that any remaining payment will be paid in a lump sum within five days following a Change in Control. - continued participation in the Company's health and welfare plans for a period of three years following Mr. Nielsen's and two years following Mr. Estes' resignation of employment for Good Reason or their termination of employment by the Company without Cause or a cash payment equal to the value of the benefit.